What is Sporanox?

 Do not share this medicine with another person, even if they have the same symptoms you have.

-The capsule should be taken after a full meal.
+The Sporanox capsule should be taken with food.

 Swallow the capsule whole and do not crush, chew, break, or open it.